Electric car costs: What does an electric car really cost?

-| Combustion-engine car | Electric car | |
+| Combustion vehicle | Electric car | |

 |---|---|---|

-| Purchase price | e.g. CHF 18’365 for a Peugeot 208 | e.g. CHF 30’119 for a Peugeot e-208 |
+| Purchase price | E.g. CHF 18’365 for a Peugeot 208 | E.g. CHF 30’119 for a Peugeot e-208 |

-| Subsidies & grants | no subsidies or grants | varies by region |
+| Subsidies and grants | No subsidies | Regional differences |

-| Service costs per year | depending on the vehicle and how it is used | approx. 20–40% cheaper (Source: Energie Schweiz) |
+| Service costs per year | depending on the vehicle and use | approx. 20–40% cheaper (source: Energie Schweiz) |

-| Energy costs per 100 km | Petrol/diesel, depending on consumption, approx. CHF 10–15 | Electricity, less than CHF 6.– (Source: Energie Schweiz) |
+| Energy costs per 100 km | Petrol/Diesel, depending on consumption approx. CHF 10.– to 15.– | Electricity, under CHF 6.– (source: Energie Schweiz) |

 | Insurance costs per year | depending on various factors | on average 22% cheaper |

-| Motor vehicle tax | depending on canton and engine power | tax-exempt in many cantons |
+| motor vehicle tax | depending on the canton and engine output | tax-exempt in many cantons |

 How much does an electric car cost per 100 kilometres in Switzerland?

 At eco-auto.info, you will find a list of electric cars on the Swiss market.
-The list contains information on energy consumption, energy costs for 100’000 kilometres and an environmental assessment.
+The list contains information on energy consumption, the energy costs for 100’000 kilometres and an environmental assessment.

 2. Purchase costs and financing of electric cars